 For more than 35 years, Drinking Water Week has been sponsored by the EFCN’s partner, the American Water Works Association (AWWA).
 The observance of Drinking Water Week was federally recognized in 1988 in a presidential proclamation 5809 signed by Ronald Reagan.

 Not sure what you can do to celebrate?
 Visit the AWWA website for celebration ideas and join the more than 100 utilities, cities, organizations, and others that have logged their plans to participate this year.
 You will also find promotional and educational materials, information on artwork and photo contests, municipal proclamations, and more available for download to help jumpstart your planning.

 - Recognize outstanding water systems and operators.
 The Washington State Department of Health has been recognizing water professionals during Drinking Water Week since 2003.

 - Follow Virginia’s lead, and ask your Governor to make a proclamation to officially establish Drinking Water Week in your state.

 Public Utility Districts:

 - Create a video PSA to raise awareness.
-Check out this video created by the Jefferson County Public Utility District in Washington.

 “Today, behind every drop of good drinking water are dedicated individuals such as scientists, engineers, elected officials, water plant owners and operators, regulatory officials, and citizen groups, whose unceasing efforts allow us to enjoy the world’s best drinking water.”- Ronald Reagan in his 1988 presidential proclamation